KevinJC23/Diabetes-PredictiveAnalytics/README.md

 - Doing hyperparameter tuning to find the best parameter combinatins and optimize performance for each model using Grid Search and Random Search CV

 ## Data Understanding
-Dataset downloaded from kaggle using kagglehub:
+Dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) using kagglehub:
 <pre>
   import kagglehub